Area Forecast Discussion

 //DTW Threshold Probabilities...

-* High for ceilings below 5000 ft this afternoon
+* High in ceilings below 5000 ft through mid morning Monday, then

 You can obtain your latest National Weather Service forecasts online